OkkashaAlly/java_food_gui_app/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+Install `Java Extension Pack` for vscode [here](https://code.visualstudio.com/docs/java/java-tutorial) - Must if you don't have it.

 ## Folder Structure

 The workspace contains two folders by default, where: